Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 # Clustering the City: Uncovering Patterns in NYC Airbnb Listings with Unsupervised Learning

-## Introduction
+## 📌 Introduction

-Airbnb has completely changed how people travel.
-Instead of booking hotels, travelers can now rent apartments, spare rooms, or even couches directly from locals.
-But have you ever wondered: Are there patterns in these listings?
-Do budget-friendly rentals behave differently than luxury ones?
-Are there different "types" of hosts?

-That's what we set out to discover in this project.
-We used real Airbnb data from New York City and applied unsupervised learning techniques—methods that help us explore and group data without knowing the answers in advance.
-Our goal was to find natural clusters of listings and figure out what makes them different.

-We looked at things like price, number of reviews, how often a place is available, and how many properties a host manages.
-Using tools like PCA, K-Means, and Hierarchical Clustering, we tried to uncover what types of listings exist in NYC's Airbnb market.
+Airbnb has completely transformed travel by making it easier for people to rent out their homes or rooms to guests looking for short-term stays.
+This creates a huge, messy, but super interesting pool of data.
+In this project, we asked: **Are there hidden patterns among Airbnb listings in NYC?** Could we find categories like "budget places that are always available" or "expensive ones run like hotels"?

+To dig into this, we used real NYC Airbnb data and applied **unsupervised learning**—that means we didn't tell the model what to look for, we let it discover the structure on its own.
+We focused on features like price, availability, number of reviews, and how many listings a host has.

-## Theoretical Background
+## 🧠 Theoretical Background

 ### Principal Component Analysis (PCA)

-PCA is like smart compression.
-It reduces the number of features in our data while keeping most of the important information.
-It gives us new axes (principal components) that explain how our data varies.
-We use these components to simplify analysis and make cool 2D visualizations.
+Think of PCA like condensing all the information from 10 columns into just 2 or 3, while keeping most of what matters.
+It makes visualizations easier and helps remove noise.

 ### Singular Value Decomposition (SVD)

-SVD is the math behind PCA.
-It breaks a matrix into three parts: U, Σ, and V*.
-U helps us understand each row (i.e., each listing), and V* tells us how features contribute to patterns.
-PCA and SVD give similar results when data is normalized.
+This is the mathematical engine behind PCA.
+It helps break down complex datasets and is great for filling in missing data, like if a review count is blank.

 ### K-Means Clustering

-This technique groups listings based on similarity.
-It randomly assigns centers and iteratively refines them so each listing belongs to the nearest center.
-We tested different values of k (number of clusters) and chose the best using silhouette score.
+This groups listings into clusters based on their similarity.
+We choose a number `k` (e.g., 3 clusters), and it assigns each listing to one of the clusters by trying to minimize the distance within groups.

 ### Hierarchical Clustering

-This method builds a tree of clusters (called a dendrogram).
-We don't have to choose the number of clusters in advance.
-We just "cut" the tree at a certain height to get groups.
-We used different ways (linkages) to calculate how to merge clusters: complete, average, and single.
+Instead of pre-choosing `k`, this builds a tree (dendrogram) showing how all listings relate.
+We can “cut” this tree at different heights to form groups.

 ### Matrix Completion

-Since real-world data is messy, we simulated missing values and used PCA to fill them in.
-This showed us how PCA can still work when the dataset isn’t perfect.
+Real-world data has gaps.
+To simulate this, we randomly removed 5% of values and used PCA to predict/fill them.
+This shows how robust PCA can be even when data isn’t perfect.

-## Methodology
+## 💜 Methodology

-### Cleaning
+### Data Cleaning

-We focused on key columns:
-- price
-- minimum_nights
-- maximum_nights
-- number_of_reviews
-- reviews_per_month
-- availability_365
-- calculated_host_listings_count
-- accommodates
+We picked features we care about:
-- bathrooms
+- Price
+- Minimum & Maximum nights
+- Number of reviews & reviews per month
+- Availability in a year
+- Number of listings a host manages
-- bedrooms
+- Accommodates, bathrooms, and bedrooms

-We dropped listings with missing or blank values and filtered out outliers (e.g., super high price or 1000-night minimum stays).
-We standardized the data using StandardScaler so every feature has the same importance.
+Then we dropped rows with missing or blank values, filtered extreme outliers (like $10,000 listings), and scaled the data so each feature is equally weighted using `StandardScaler`.

-### PCA and Variance Analysis
+### PCA + Variance Explained

-PCA showed that:
+We used PCA to reduce dimensions and found that:
-- The first component explains 26% of the variance
+- PC1 explains ~26% of variance
 - First 3 components explain ~58%
-- All 10 components explain 100% (obviously, because we started with 10 features)
+- All 10 together explain 100%

-We used line plots (not bar graphs) for cleaner visualization of variance explained.
+We used line plots to show this instead of bars—cleaner and easier to read.

 ### Matrix Completion

-We randomly removed 5% of values, applied PCA with 5 components, and reconstructed the missing values.
-We got a correlation of ~0.51 between the original and filled-in values.
-That’s pretty good for an imputation!
+We simulated missing values, ran PCA with 5 components, and then filled them in.
+The correlation between the actual and predicted values was ~0.51—not bad!

-### Clustering
+### Clustering Steps

-We projected the data onto PC1 and PC2 and applied:
+- We projected the data into PC1 and PC2 for clustering.

-#### K-Means

-- k=3 gave good silhouette scores
-- Clusters were distinct when plotted in 2D

-#### Cluster Interpretation

-- Cluster 0: Affordable, small listings
-- Cluster 1: Large, expensive listings (commercial hosts)
-- Cluster 2: Long-stay listings, fewer reviews

-#### Hierarchical Clustering

-We used complete, average, and single linkage to build dendrograms.
-Cutting the tree at 3 clusters gave similar groups to K-Means.
-Complete linkage gave the clearest separation.
+- K-Means with `k=3` gave distinct, meaningful clusters.
+- Hierarchical clustering was also applied using complete, average, and single linkage methods.

-## Results and Visualizations
+## 📊 Results and Visualizations

 Include these plots in your notebook:
 - Scree Plot (PVE vs PC)